ahsnl-py/esicProject/README.md

 ```
 (my_env) /esicProject/esicproject-web$ npm start
 ```
+* You should find the site running on `http://localhost:3000`

 ### comming soon
 This is a back-up file.
 Features are still under constructions.
 Coming soon...